 On September 1, the Museum closed its doors at Lakewood Forest Preserve to begin the move to its new location in Libertyville.
 While the Museum is closed, learning will not stop.
 Our professional educators will continue to provide experience-based learning in the form of field trips and in-school programs for the 2016–2017 school year.
 Educators visit classrooms with artifacts and activities on a variety of local history topics.
 For details on school programs, email us or call 847-968-3422.

 Our educators offer a variety of fun and informative programs for seniors, including nature or history themed presentations and seasonal Habitat Walks in preserves across the county.
 In addition, senior groups can assemble for guided tours at special facilities of interest including Fort Sheridan Forest Preserve, the Adlai E. Stevenson Historic Home and Ryerson Woods.
-At the Lake County Discovery Museum, daily admission for seniors is just $3.
+At the Dunn Museum, opening March 24, 2018, daily admission for seniors will be just $3.

-If you belong to a senior group and want to learn more, call Melissa at 847-968-3326 or send her an email.
+If you belong to a senior group and want to learn more, call Eileen at 847-968-3371 or send her an email.